 * If property 'abc' is declared,

-* there must be getAbc() getter,
+* there must be a getAbc() getter,

-* otherwise variable $_abc
+* otherwise it uses the variable $_abc

 */